Undercover Journalism Debated

 Duncan Lamont gives tips on how to avoid trouble with the law while reporting.

 "Reckless Acts" - Chris Halsne - The IRE Journal | Public officials flouting law by driving drunk, speeding in vehicles paid for with tax money.November 1, 2004

 Edward Wasserman responds to the use of subterfuge in uncovering a Spokane mayor's illicit relationships with young men.

 In India, reporters use undercover journalism to its full potential.

-Ed Waaserman describes the changes happening in investigative reporting with a few examples.
+Ed Wasserman describes the changes happening within the art of investigative reporting by giving a few examples.

 "The Public Isn't Buying Press Credibility" - Carol Doherty - Nieman Reports | The seeds of public distrust were sown long before the recent round of scandals.June 1, 2005